MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 ## Apply filters after embedded visualizations are rendered

-After embedded visualizations have been rendered, you can use the `MstrDossier.getDossierDefinition()` function in the Embedding SDK to retrieve information about filters, selectors and visualization as filters in the dossier.
-After you have the key of the filter, selector or visualization as filter, you can use the `MstrDossier.applyFilter()` function to manipulate it.
-Note: For filters and selectors, we currently only support manipulating selector type of attribute element list.
+After embedded visualizations have been rendered, you can use the `MstrDossier.getDossierDefinition()` function in the Embedding SDK to retrieve information about filters, selectors, and visualization as filters in the dossier.
+After you have the key of the filter, selector, or visualization as a filter, you can use the `MstrDossier.applyFilter()` function to manipulate it.
+Note: For filters and selectors, we currently only support manipulating the selector type of the attribute element list.

 | `applyFilter()` |                                               |
 | --------------- | --------------------------------------------- |